 We believe children learn better when they are encouraged to use their imagination and apply their learning to engaging contexts.
 Our curriculum will provide lots of learning challenges throughout the academic year that will require children to solve problems, apply themselves creatively and express their knowledge and understanding effectively across the curriculum.

 Cornerstones also provide a rigorous essential skills framework that outlines the end of year expectations in all subjects.
 These essential skills are tied to activities and are age related so that staff can track children’s progress and identify their individual learning needs.

 Children will progress through four stages of learning in each ILP – Engage, Develop, Innovate and Express.
 To find out more about these stages please click on the link through to Cornerstones website:

-Below are the long term plans that each year group are working to this curriculum year .
-These plans outline what areas of learning will be covered during each half term.
+Below, are the long term plans that each year group are working to this academic year .
+These plans outline which areas of learning will be covered during each half term:

 |Year 2 Long Term Map Connected Curriculum.xlsm||Download|

 |Year 4 Long Term Map Connected Curriculum.xlsm||Download|